scaevolabars/enzyme_vol_surface/README.md

 Output: PV and Vegas wrt regular surface points.

 ## How to build
-It's crucial that your machine should have x86 architercture
+It's crucial that your machine has x86 architercture

 Fistsly, one should get latest version of LLVM with following flags